 As I mentioned before, the national park is extremely rich in biodiversity.
 It is also home to over 370 species of birds, 140 mammals, 116 amphibians and reptiles, and over 6,00o types of insects.
 In other words, there is a lot of wildlife to see in the national park!

-Just a few of the animals you may see include; capuchin monkeys, howler monkeys, squirrel monkeys, spider monkeys, sloths, jaguars, pumas, ocelots, tapirs, anteaters, deer, coatis, sea turtles (leatherback, olive ridley, loggerhead and Pacific green turtles), crocodiles, iguanas, snakes, dart frogs, hummingbirds, scarlet macaws, parrots, and hawks.
+Just a few of the animals you may see include; capuchin monkeys (this is the white-faced monkey pictured above), howler monkeys, squirrel monkeys, spider monkeys, sloths, jaguars, pumas, ocelots, tapirs, anteaters, deer, coatis, sea turtles (leatherback, olive ridley, loggerhead and Pacific green turtles), crocodiles, iguanas, snakes, dart frogs, hummingbirds, scarlet macaws, parrots, and hawks.

 The Corcovado National Park Hike